 I fell in love with the vibe on Majuli Island.
 It was so easy, simple and so far away from the chaotic reality of the 21st Century.

-If you’re looking for places to add on your North East India adventures, I would urge you to bump Majuli Island to the top of your list.
+If you’re looking for places to add to your North East India adventures, I would urge you to bump Majuli Island to the top of your list.

-As it is a river island which is relatively new to mass tourism and not highly written about in travel guides I feel there is quite a few important things to know before you visit.
+As it is a river island which is relatively new to mass tourism and not highly written about in travel guides I feel there are quite a few important things to know before you visit.

-I’m just going to cover some important travel tips in this post, but if you were after a more detailed guide for travelling to Majuli – make sure you click here and read my ultimate guide!
+I’m just going to cover some important travel tips in this post, but if you were after a more detailed guide for travelling here.
+Make sure you click here and read my ultimate Majuli Island travel guide!